The Content Management System for Web3

 5. Tracking of story usage feeding back to the citizen journalist so they can get real time feedback on their stories

 Such an approach benefits LettsNews by providing full smart contract wrap around the content enabling many automated operations such as syndication, content review, author payments and others.
 The syndication services benefit from having their own distributed copy of the LettsNews news repository for high performance and scale.
-The citizen journalist benefits from being able to better monetize their work.
+The journalists benefit by getting paid and properly attributed for their work.

 Enterprise Research

-LettsCore can make a real difference to this market.
-Documents along with their meta data such as author, organisational context, purpose etc are stored into the LettsCore blockchain using a smart contract designed specifically for Enterprise document management.
+LettsCore can be applied into this market.
+Documents along with their metadata such as author, organisational context, purpose etc are stored into the LettsCore blockchain using smart contracts designed specifically for enterprise document management.
 These smart contracts when invoked will ‘process’ the document automatically categorising, extracting summaries and reformatting according to the enterprise guidelines.
-Once stored in the blockchain, automated process can query and process the content in the blockchain to for example:
+Once stored in the blockchain, automated processes can query and process the content in the blockchain to for example

 1. Update related content